RoaaBaniOdeh/Evalaution/README.md

 pytest tests/fileName.py
 ```
 ## To open allure results
 Allure is a open source framework for reporting the test runs.
-To install allure in mac, use the following steps

 run tests with the  ``--alluredir``  option to specify the directory where Allure should store its report data:
 ```